 - 1. Developing technical guidelines on dispute settlement in collaboration with National Information Commission - 2.
 Conducting training for judges and court staff to implement access to information in court - 3.
-Strengthening public agencies' capacity, especially at local levels, to implement the law - 4.
-Conducting training for paralegals to strengthen people's rights to information - 5.
+Strengthening public agencies' capacity, especially at local level, to implement the law - 4.
+Conducting training for paralegal to strengthen people's rights to information - 5.
 Using legal procedures to bring cases to Information Commission and court with the aim of strengthening the system for dispute settlement

-Thus a multifaceted approach that integrates training, advocacy and advisory functions will be employed to take next steps in strengthening the legal framework and related processes.
+Thus a multifaceted approach that integrates training, advocacy and advisory functions will be employed to take the next steps in strengthening the legal framework and related processes.
 Collaboration with government agencies, in addition to civil society groups, is crucial to making concrete progress.

-2.2 Building a coalition to amend the Official Information Act in Thailand

-The Official Information Act 1997 is a core piece of Thailand's legislation that explicitly prescribes the right to access official information.
-However, the cataloging criteria used by state agencies that determines which information is eligible for disclosure, and which is not, is still unclear.
+2.2 Building a coalition to amend the Official Information Act in Thailand criteria used by state agencies that determines which information is eligible for disclosure, and which is not, is still unclear.
 There are many types of environmental information handled by a wide range of state agencies.
 Some types of information, such as annual reports on the pollution situation published by the Department of Pollution Control, are disseminated widely among the general public.
 In other cases, however, the public faces accessibility problems because some types of information affect private businesses.
 For example, pollution information and environmental management in industrial plant operations, data on health and sanitation of workers in business establishments have implications for the commercial operation of businesses, and are sometimes more difficult to access.